Latest News

 SINGAPORE CHURN

-The LME zinc stock has also been cleared over the past couple of months.
+The LME zinc stock has also been depleted in the past couple of months.
 The registered tonnage is down 72% from the beginning of the year, and now stands at 65 525 tons.
 This is the lowest since May 2023.

 The time spreads are still surprisingly relaxed.
-The benchmark cash to three-month period is still trading at a small contango.
+The benchmark cash to three-months period is still trading at a small contango.

-Singapore's recent history of shifting zinc stocks is reflected in the market's apparent lack concern.
-It is the city that has been the main hub for LME deliveries for both zinc and for lead, and it currently represents 99% and 97% respectively of all inventories.
+Singapore's recent history of high zinc stock turnover is reflected in the market's apparent lack concern.
+It is the city that has dominated LME deliveries for both zinc and for lead, and which currently represents 99% and 97% respectively of all inventories.

 No surprise then that LME warehouse operators opened more units in Singapore over the past 12 months than anywhere else.
 The number of warehouses listed in Singapore has risen from eight to 38.
-This is more than the eight listings in Hong Kong or the four listings in Jeddah, after the ports were opened for LME trade in January and respectively in July.
-According to the recent cancellations of last week, the lead is still present, but the zinc is missing.
+This is more than the eight listings in Hong Kong or the four in Jeddah, after the ports were opened to LME in January and respectively in July.
+According to the recent cancellations of last week, the zinc is missing, while the lead is still present.
 As of now, the increasing number of LME storage facilities in Singapore indicates that warehouse operators believe there is still plenty of zinc available for possible LME deliveries.

 WAITING FOR METAL